jarondlk/jaronchai-blog/pages/uses.markdown

 ### iOS

+Here are some of my favorite apps that have transformed how I use my iOS device:

 #### Audible

+As someone who used to enjoy reading books but struggled to find the time since I started working, Audible has been a game-changer.
+With its vast collection of audiobooks, I can now indulge in captivating stories, informative non-fiction, and thrilling mysteries, even during my busiest days.
+Whether I'm commuting, exercising, or simply unwinding, Audible accompanies me with fantastic narrations, making every moment an opportunity to explore new worlds and gain knowledge.
+Thanks to Audible, I've reignited my love for books and continue to enjoy stories, even with a hectic schedule.

 #### Sparks mail

+Sparks Mail has made email management a breeze, giving me more time to concentrate on what truly matters in both my personal and professional life.

 #### PCalc

+This powerful calculator app goes above and beyond basic arithmetic, offering advanced scientific functions, unit conversions, and customizable layouts.
+PCalc provides the precision and versatility I need.

 <https://pcalc.com>

 ### iPadOS

+In the realm of iPadOS, two standout applications have become essential tools for my creative pursuits and note-taking needs:

 #### Procreate

+Procreate has completely transformed how I express my creativity on the iPad.
+With its powerful digital drawing tools, intuitive interface, and extensive brush library, Procreate provides an unparalleled digital art experience.
+Whether I'm sketching, painting, or illustrating, Procreate's responsiveness and precision make it feel like I'm working with traditional art materials.
+It has become my go-to app for bringing my artistic visions to life.

 <https://procreate.com>

 #### Notability - Legacy User

+As a legacy user of Notability, this app remains my top choice for note-taking on the iPad.
+Its smooth handwriting capabilities, flexible organization options, and seamless iCloud integration have kept me coming back.
+I rely on Notability to jot down ideas, annotate documents, and record audio during meetings.
+The ability to sync across all my devices ensures that my notes are readily accessible whenever I need them.

 <https://notability.com>